Caia-Tech/the-burden/README.md

+Cleaning up repos to make room, surveillants archive what you can.
+I made this post before but didn't get around to doing it yet

 y'all brought out the kitchen sink... every doctrine.
 Chief magistrate, the ex chief judge. for something "moot"

 For the record, I have everything to win.
 I love life.
 I'm just temporarily indigent.
 And I will never stop standing up for myself.